NoorahSmith/ViewCounter-d/README.md

 ### Smart Proxy Management

-The bot includes intelligent proxy management:
+The Tester includes intelligent proxy management:

 - **Zero Repetition**: Each proxy is used exactly once
 - **Automatic Refetch**: Fetches new proxies when pool is exhausted